FRC2713/Robot2016/README.md

 git submodule update
 ```

 Once the project is imported, save the OpenCV 3.1.0 Java wrapper library as "(project root directory)/lib/opencv-310.jar".
-We use a custom version of OpenCV 3.1.0.
-You can find it [here](https://github.com/mmiillkkaa/opencv).

 ## Deploying
 In order to build/deploy from this branch, OpenCV 3.1.0 must be installed on the RoboRIO to /usr/local.